 Your bachelor pad says a lot about you.
 Follow these principles if you want it to say good things about you.

-Rob Maxwell is Social Media Coordinator at Starfine Furniture, a leading provider of kids furniture in Galveston, TX.
+Rob Maxwell is Social Media Coordinator at Starfine Furniture, a leading provider of furniture in Galveston, TX.
 Their furniture store prides itself for hand selecting everything in the store, from living room furniture to mattresses.